 OpenCensus has implementations in various languages.
 The metrics the tool collects use the same propagation tags and metadata, which is an idea that has lived on in OpenTelemetry with the concept of “resource”.
 OpenCensus collects metrics and trace data for certain processes connected to the back end irrespective of the formats and output.
 Applications typically import and use desired exporter metrics specific to each application.

-Learn more in our detailed guide to OpenTelemetry vs. OpenTracing (coming soon)
+Learn more in our detailed guide to OpenTelemetry vs. OpenTracing

 Prometheus is an open source tool for monitoring time-series data.
 It was initially developed by SoundCloud in 2012 and later got accepted into the CNCF.
 You can use Prometheus to collect, process and query metrics.